 Upselling is an art that salon managers and stylists will learn with time.
 Even if you are unable to make an upsell, learn more about your clients so that on their next visit you can successfully make one.
 An important thing to remember about upselling is to always provide value.

 Encouraging clients to buy a product may be beneficial to your business, but you must be sure that what you are selling is advantageous to them.
-MioSalon, salon and spa software is a great way to encourage repeat clients, introduce seasonal offers, sell personalised offers and ultimately upsell to your valuable clientele.
+MioSalon, salon and spa software is a great way to encourage repeat clients, introduce seasonal offers, sell personalized offers, and ultimately upsell to your valuable clientele.